chrismlittle123/imdb-streaming-application/task.md

 Use the ids if the 10 movies and do

 The application should:
-- Be runnable on a local machine
+- Be runnable on using Docker and Docker Compose
 - Have documentation on how to execute
-- Be reproducible
+- Be reproducible using docker-compose up
+- Have tests